n00mkrad/text2image-gui/README.md

 ### Developer Tools Button (Top Bar)

-* **Open Stable Diffusion CLI:** Use Stable Diffusion in command-line interface
+* **Open Stable Diffusion CLI:** Use Stable Diffusion in command-line interface.
-* **Open CMD in Conda Environment:** Opens a CMD window with the built-in conda python environment activated.
+* **Open CMD in Python Environment:** Opens a CMD window with the built-in python environment activated.
 * **Merge Models:** Allows you to merge/blend two models.
 The percentage numbers represent their respective weight.
 * **Prune Models:** Allows you to reduce the size of models by removing data that's not needed for image generation.
+* **Convert Models:** Allows you to convert model weights between Pytorch (ckpt/pt), Diffusers, Diffusers ONNX, and SafeTensors formats.
 * **View Log In Realtime:** Opens a separate window that shows all log output, including messages that are not shown in the normal log box.
-* **Train DreamBooth Model:** Allows you to train a model on a specific object or character using only a few images of it.
-(Guide)